Paul Erdős: Career

 As a result of the Red Scare and McCarthyism, in 1954, the United States Immigration and Naturalization Service denied Erdős, a Hungarian citizen, a re-entry visa into the United States.
-Teaching at the University of Notre Dame at the time, Erdős could have chosen to remain in the country.
-Instead, he packed up and left, albeit requesting reconsideration from the U.S. Immigration Services at periodic intervals.
-At some point he moved to live in Israel.
-He was given a position for three months at the Hebrew University in Jerusalem, and then a "permanent visiting professor" position at the Technion.
+The official reasons were the fact that he had corresponded with a Chinese mathematician who had subsequently returned from the United States to China, and also Erdős's 1941 FBI record.
+He requested reconsideration from the U.S. Immigration Services at periodic intervals during the early 1960s, and visa was finally granted in November 1963.
+During this period he spent around 10 years in Israel.
+He was given a position for three months at the Hebrew University of Jerusalem, and then a "permanent visiting professor" position at the Technion in Haifa.